jor-teron/foo/README.md

 # README
 ### This is a readme file.

+*LEARNING.html: Use this file to self teach html programming (just download it).
+*bashrc: Old .bashrc file.

 #### **some quotes**
 * Tomorrow will be cancelled due to lack of interest.
 * It was all so different before everything changed.